Detroit Black Community Food Security Network: Detroit Food Commons Project

 Malik Yakini and DBCFSN are currently working on a project named the Detroit Food Commons Project.
 It will be 30,000 square feet, and will feature the Detroit People's Food Co-op mentioned above, a local cafe, kitchen, and meeting rooms for DBCFSN and the local community.
 Because the project is so large in scale, there have been some difficulties getting it together.
 This project has been worked on for seven years.

-Community outreach and engagement

-Food Warriors Youth Development Program

-DBCFSN established the Food Warriors Youth Development Program as an African-centered program for young people between ages 5 and 12, that seeks to educate Detroit youth on food, where it comes from, and how to grow it locally and sustainably.
-It consists of an after-school program at Timbuktu Academy of Science and Technology and a Saturday Community Food Warriors Program at the Pan African Orthodox Christian Church.
-Children are provided with tools to develop their own sense of agency by learning how to plant, tend, and harvest a garden and how healthy eating is connected to the health of their overall community.
-The program also strives to de-stigmatize the connection many people have between agriculture and African Americans.
-What really sets the Food Warriors initiative apart is their seven principles of Nguzo Saba.
-This is a set of core values that signify the importance of strengthening the family, community and the African centered paradigm.

-"What's For Dinner" lecture series

-The "What's For Dinner" lecture series is hosted by DBCFSN through the Charles H. Wright Museum of African American History annually during the months of April, June, August and October.
-The lectures are free and open to the public, and concentrate on issues within the food system with intentions of informing the Detroit public.
-Previous lecturers at these events include Dr. Jessica B. Harriss, Cashawn Meyers and Anthony Hatinger.

 Political involvement

 The roots of DBCFSN trace back to the U.S. Civil Rights Movement and the Black Power Movement within Detroit.
 The organization operates under a food sovereignty policy framework, guided by principles including food as a human right, agrarian reform, protection of natural resources, reorganization of food trade, ending hunger, peace and democracy.
-In June 2006, chaired by JoAnn Watson, DBCFSN spoke before the Neighborhood and Community Service Standing Committee of the Detroit City Council to implement a food security policy for the city of Detroit.

 The Public Policy Committee of DBCFSN presented the draft at a public forum during their September 2007 Harvest Festival.
 The City Council of Detroit unanimously passed the Detroit Food Security Policy bill on March 25, 2008.
 The bill includes plans for developing a food system analysis database for Detroit, undertaking data collection on hunger and malnutrition, formulating recommendations for alternative food systems such as urban agriculture, creating citizen education guidelines, and producing an emergency response plan in the event of a natural disaster.